kubedb/docs/docs/guides/etcd/maintenance/move-leader.md

 issued *and* the cluster has confirmed that the requested member holds the leadership; the ops request is then marked `Successful`.

-If the transfer has to be retried — for example because the cluster was momentarily without a leader — you will also see interim conditions from the individual sub-steps, such as `GetLeader` and `VerifyLeader`, with messages of the shape `get leader; ConditionStatus:False`.
+Alongside it, the individual sub-steps record their own conditions on every run: `GetLeader` (the current leader was resolved), `EtcdLeaderMoved--<pod-name>` (the transfer was issued at that specific member) and `VerifyLeader` (the cluster confirmed the new leader).
+They are elided from the excerpt above.
+If a step is still in flight — for example because the cluster is momentarily without a leader — the same condition is present with `Status: False` and a message of the shape `get leader; ConditionStatus:False`.
 Those are progress markers, not failures.

 ## Verify the new leader